cagraves90/cagraves90/README.md

 <h1 align="center">Hi 👋, I'm Chelsea</h1>
-<h3 align="center">A passionate frontend developer from Canada, relocated to New Zealand</h3>
+<h3 align="center">A junior fullstack developer, originally from Canada and now in gorgeous New Zealand</h3>

 - 👨‍💻 All of my projects are available at [https://github.com/cagraves90](https://github.com/cagraves90)